atmen1997/AWS-SAA-C03-Notes/README.md

-# AWS-SAA-03-Notes
+# 1. SAA-C03 Notes
+and we can even [link](#head1234) to it so:

-> These are notes taken from [Adrian Cantrill's (SAA-C03)]([https://learn.cantrill.io.](https://learn.cantrill.io/p/aws-certified-solutions-architect-associate-saa-c03)) course with the combination of [alozano-77's notes](https://github.com/alozano-77/AWS-SAA-C02-Course).
-Learning Aids from [aws-sa-associate-saac03](https://github.com/acantril/aws-sa-associate-saac03).
-Notes will continue to be updated as I go through the course.
-Also please support [Adrian Cantrill's](https://learn.cantrill.io.) if you find this useful.
+> These are my personal notes from Adrian Cantrill's (SAA-C03) course.Learning Aids from [aws-sa-associate-saac03](https://github.com/acantril/aws-sa-associate-saac03).
+There may be errors, so please purchase his course to get the original content and show support <https://learn.cantrill.io.>

 **Table of Contents**